greg-raven/Uncommon-Sense/_posts/2010-09-10-anything-called-a-program-is-unconstitutional.md

 Certain shoes, for some reason, are never put on the other foot.

 Chain gangs have been reintroduced by the state of Alabama.
 Prisoners are actually being shackled together again and sent out to bust rocks all day, just like in old movies.
 Bryant Gumbel called this "a shameful reminder of our nation's past."
 I'd call it a shameful reminder of our nation's present, when crime has reached levels that would not have been tolerated in the past.

-Christians are accused of belligerency whenever they notice that they are under attack.

-Civil rights no longer means freedom.
-It means the bureaucrats are coming.

 Clinton is amazingly, brazenly sucker-oriented.